Stoggar/CurseOfStrahd/kenrich_log.md

 When I hit the bottom of the ocean, the world seemed to change around me.
 I could breathe, and swim more easily than I could have dreamed of.
 The chains around my legs were gone, and I was.. a seal!
-After exploring the sea-floor, I swam to shore and went to an inn.
+After exploring the sea-floor, I swam to shore and stayed at an inn.
+It seems the pirate life is behind me, I think it is time to live a life more above board.
+Stay too long in this life, and it won't end well.
+I have tested my luck long enough.

 # New friends!
 I was hanging out in front of the inn, and there came three travelers in good spirits.